-Times and trends seem to change much more rapidly than previous decades.
+Times and trends seem to change much more rapidly than in previous decades.
 The internet, font of so much information, can be used for good and bad causes.
 Criminals can research online too.
 The internet is also a haven for sick-minded people to fuel their twisted ideologies.

 Our society seems to be more divided now than ever.
 Is it the rich/poor divide getting worse, lack of border controls, cuts in police funding, people living more stressful lives?
 Or a combination of many factors?

-Just like armed bank robberies are a thing of the past, there has been many changes to the ways criminals operate today.
+Just like armed bank robberies are a thing of the past, there have been many changes to the ways criminals operate today.
 Online bank fraud is more prolific than before.
 People don’t carry so much cash these days and so street robberies for money are fewer.
 Thefts of mobile phones are more common.

 The gang culture has undoubtedly got worse.
-One police officer recently admitted to me that there are no-go zones for the police force in London and that the general public are unaware.
+One police officer recently admitted to me that there are no-go zones for the police force in London and that the general public is unaware.
 I was astounded!
 It’s no longer shocking to see on social media one person getting attacked by a rabid mob whilst many film it purely for entertainment.

 I believe that now more than ever, we need to be more vigilant when out and about.
-Attacks from criminals on motor bikes have rapidly increased.
+Attacks from criminals on motorbikes have rapidly increased.
 I’ve recently seen video footage on social media of moped riders robbing pedestrians, car drivers and other moped riders.

 So my 7 tops tips for staying safe are: